spoilaro/embedded-systems-course/project/README.md

 - [ ] Need to implement emergency state in master
 - [ ] Check emergency input at the beginning of main loop
-- [ ] LED pinout for movement, door, emergency LEDs
+- [ ] LED pinout for emergency LEDs

 - [ ] Testing?
 - [ ]